Relief, Clarity and Personal Growth

 Starting therapy can feel like a big step, so it’s natural to wonder what to expect and whether it will help.

-Psychological therapy (also called talk therapy or psychotherapy) is a safe, supportive space where you can talk openly about the challenges you're facing.
+Psychological therapy (sometimes also called talk therapy or psychotherapy) is a safe, supportive space where you can talk openly about the challenges you're facing.
 Together, we explore your thoughts, emotions, behaviours, and experiences to help you understand yourself better, make meaningful changes, and feel more in control of your life.

 Each person’s therapy journey is unique, but it often involves: